Pragmatics: Everyday communication

 2. Adapting language according to the needs of a listener or situation.

 - talking differently to an adult, child or baby

 - understanding that people might need extra background information to take part in a conversation if they don’t know you or the subject

 - speaking differently in a classroom than in a playground.

 3. Following the rules for conversations and storytelling.
-For example:

 - turn-taking in conversation

 - finding other ways of explaining things if the person you’re speaking to doesn’t understand what you’re saying